-With the removal of levels, many schools are now choosing to use a range of alternative summative methods to support the tracking of cohorts across the school.
-This sometimes takes the form of linear progression, such as Age Bands/Steps or flat progression, such as PITA/Grades.
-In some respects, summative data can be useful; however, it must not be the only data that is analysed, particularly when considering the progress that individual pupils have made - after all, levels were removed for a reason - it would be futile to simply replace them!
+With the removal of levels, schools have chosen to use a range of alternative summative methods to support the tracking of cohorts across the school.
+This sometimes takes the form of linear progression model, such as Age Bands/Steps or flat progression model, such as a Point in Time Assessment (PITA) or Grades.
+Summative data can of course be useful; however, it is not the only data that should be analysed, particularly when considering the progress that individual pupils have made.

 Inaccurate reflection of actual progress made: